nsry123/getting-and-cleaning-data-week-4-project/README.md

 ## Files
 CodeBook.md describes the variables, the data, and any transformations or work that you performed to clean up the data.

-DataProcessing.R is the script for processing the data.
+run_analysis.R is the script for processing the data.

 The five steps of processing the data are: